octocloudlabs/supercharge-docs/docs/ray/lab-4.md

 For your own projects, you'll want to create your own look and feel so that your training feels consistent and are as readable as possible.

-To make sure that the learner's computer matches your training, you can force certain settings to be on by default, so for example you can make sure line numbers are turned on, the minimap is off and that the activity bar is showing.
+To make sure that the learner's computer matches your training, you can define settings to be on by default, so for example you can make sure line numbers are turned on, the minimap is off and that the activity bar is showing.

 If there's already a `settings.json` file in the `.vscode` folder, you can modify it to your liking.
 Let's try changing an existing file.